kstenerud/concise-encoding/cte-specification.md

         &1 {a = 1}
     ]

-The string `"Pretend that this is a huge string"` is marked with the tag `remember_me`, and the map `{a=1}` is marked with the tag `1`.
+The string `"Pretend that this is a huge string"` is marked with the ID `remember_me`, and the map `{a=1}` is marked with the ID `1`.

-#### Tag Name
+#### Marker ID

-A tag name is a unique (to the document) identifier for marked objects.
-A tag name can be either a positive integer or an [unquoted string](#unquoted-string).
+A marker ID is a unique (to the document) identifier for marked objects.
+A marker ID can be either a positive integer (max value 18446744073709551615) or an [unquoted string](#unquoted-string).

 ### Reference

-A reference is a stand-in for an object that has been [marked](#marker) elsewhere in this or another document.
+A reference is a _non-referring_, _visible_ pseudo-object that acts as a stand-in for an object that has been [marked](#marker) elsewhere in this or another document.
 This can be useful for repeating or cyclic data.
 Unlike other pseudo-objects, references can be used just like regular objects (for example, `(begin-map) ("a key") (reference) (end-container)` is valid).

-A reference begins with the reference initiator (`#`), followed immediately (with no whitespace) by either a [tag name](#tag-name) or a [URI](#uri).
+A reference begins with the reference initiator (`#`), followed immediately (with no whitespace) by either a [marker ID](#marker-id) or a [URI](#uri).

 Rules:

- * A reference with a [tag name](#tag-name) must refer to another object previously declared in the same document (local reference).
+ * A reference with a [marker ID](#marker-id) must refer to another object marked elsewhere in the same document (local reference).
- * Forward references within a document are not allowed (all referenced tags must be declared earlier in the document).
+ * Forward references within a document are allowed.
  * Recursive references are allowed.
  * A reference with a URI must point to:
    - Another CBE or CTE document (using no fragment section, thus referring to the entire document)
-   - A tag name inside another CBE or CTE document, using the fragment section of the URI as a tag identifier
+   - A marker ID inside another CBE or CTE document, using the fragment section of the URI as an ID
- * An implementation may choose to follow URI references, but care must be taken when doing this, as there are security implications when following unknown links.
+ * An implementation may choose to follow or not to follow URI references.
+Care must be taken when following links, as there will be security implications.
  * An implementation may choose to simply pass along a URI as-is, leaving it up to the user to resolve it or not.
  * References to dead or invalid URI links are not considered invalid per se.
 How this situation is handled is implementation specific, and must be fully specified in the implementation of your use case.